junxit/us-congress-bills-117/metadata.md

 - 2021-03-03 — Introduced in Senate
 - 2021-03-03 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-06-16 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+- 2021-11-18 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2022-01-19 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment.
+With written report No. 117-55.
+- 2022-01-19 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment.
+With written report No. 117-55.
+- 2022-01-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 252.